 T-Mobile has stopped offering two-year contracts.
 Instead of subsidizing the cost of the phone by locking you into a contract, they now let you pay for your phone on an installment plan instead, however, if you leave, I think you have to pay the outstanding balance.

 They still maintain a separate prepaid plan where you pay for the phone up front.
 One advantage of these plans is that there is no credit check and no additional fee.
-You can take these phone and activate them on plans like PlatinumTel (now PTel).
+You can take these phones and activate them on other compatible plans.

 The plans are pretty good.
 This is surprising because T-Mobile previously concentrated on their contract plans by offering various deals some of which can admittedly make sense for a large family of cell phone users.
 Three kinds of prepaid plans are available: